md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Privacy protection.
 * Security requirements.

-The framework should promote responsible use of data while supporting innovation and research.
+The framework should promote responsible use of data while supporting innovation and research [18,21,33,78,79].

-#### Explainability and Transparency
+## Explainability and Transparency

-For policy intelligence applications, explainability is particularly important.
+For policy intelligence applications, explainability is particularly important [1,5,7,50,68].

 Users should be able to understand: